Ratimon/MyDWallet/README.md

 # The Purpose
-1. To create very simple prototype of decenterised web application and intregrate the latest blockchain based framework - truffle version 3 and the frondend one -Angular 2
+1. To create very simple prototype of decenterised web application and intregrate the latest blockchain based framework - truffle version 3 and the frontend one -Angular 2
 2. Write and the solidity contracts and their test cases